ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 ### HTTP server to auditors

-HTTP servers that are receiving SCT's from clients SHOULD share SCT's and certificate chains with CT auditors by either providing the .well-known URL
+HTTP servers receiving SCT's from clients SHOULD share SCT's and certificate chains with CT auditors by either providing the well-known
+URL:

   https://<domain>/.well-known/ct/v1/sct-feedback

-or by POSTing them to a number of preconfigured auditors.
+or by HTTP POSTing them to a number of preconfigured auditors.

 The data received in a GET of the well-known URL or sent in the POST is defined in {{#dataformat}}.

-HTTP servers SHOULD share all SCT's and certificate data but MAY as an optimisation chose to not send SCT's that the operator consider legitimate.
+HTTP servers SHOULD share all SCT's and certificate data they see but MAY as an optimisation chose to not share SCT's that the operator consider legitimate.
 An example of a legitimate SCT might be one that was received from a CA as part of acquisition of a certificate.
-Another example is an SCT received directly from a CT log.
+Another example is an SCT received directly from a CT log when submitting a certificate chain.

-HTTP servers MUST NOT share any other data or meta data learned from the submission of SCT's from clients.
+HTTP servers MUST NOT share any other data that they may learn from the submission of SCT's by HTTP clients.

-CT auditors SHOULD provide the following URL accepting POSTing of SCT feedback data:
+Auditors SHOULD provide the following URL accepting HTTP POSTing of SCT feedback data:

   https://<<auditor>/ct/v1/sct-feedback

-CT auditors SHOULD regularly poll HTTP servers on the internet at the well-known sct-feedback URL.
-How to determine which domains to poll is outside the scope of this document but it MUST NOT be influenced by potential HTTP clients connecting directly to the auditor.
+Auditors SHOULD regularly poll HTTP servers at the well-known sct-feedback URL.
+How to determine which domains to poll is outside the scope of this document but the selection MUST NOT be influenced by potential HTTP clients connecting directly to the auditor.

 ### SCT feedback data format {#dataformat}